 “The synergistic interactions among microbial agents present in damp buildings suggest that the immunotoxic effects of the fungal and bacterial strains typically found can be potentiated during concomitant exposure, leading, for instance, to increased cell death or cytotoxic or inflammatory effects.
 Such interactions can give rise to unexpected responses, even at low concentrations of microbial (or chemical) agents, so that it is difficult to detect and implicate specific exposures in the causation of damp building-associated adverse health effects.”

 Harding, C. F., Pytte, C. L., Page, K. G., Ryberg, K. J., Normand, E., Remigio,… Abreu, N. (2020).
 Mold inhalation causes innate immune activation, neural, cognitive and emotional dysfunction.
 Brain, Behavior, and Immunity, 87, 218–228.

-An elegant double-blind, placebo-controlled trial that showed cause and effect of inhaled mold, with and without mycotoxins.
-They administered Stachybotrys chartarum spores intranasally to mice using three groups:
+This double-blind, placebo-controlled trial elegantly showed cause-and-effect of inhaled mould, with and without mycotoxins.
+They administered Stachybotrys chartarum spores intranasally to mice in three groups:

 - Mice administered a placebo (saline);

 - Mice administered Stachybotrys spores; and